 There are several key elements that any UI/UX designer needs to balance carefully to transmit the desired message, tone, values, and overall experience through a 2D screen:

 The elements that the user engages with need to be arranged in a way that best fits the objectives of the digital experience as it flows.
-There are several basic compositional structures that can provoke a sense of dominance or dynamism.
+Web design companies often emphasize the importance of these compositional structures that can provoke a sense of dominance or dynamism.
 As UI and UX experts, it is our job to determine the most appropriate formats based on the objectives.
 Any element that does not add value to the narrative of that objective can instantly feel overwhelming to the user, while the same is true if there is a lack of information or cues.

 Color may seem subjective but it plays a very important role in how a digital experience evokes emotions in users.
 It is also a design element that can provide consistency throughout a digital environment, in particular when defining a brand.
 The chosen color combinations used to help narrate the experience are of particular importance and can mark the difference between an appealing and clear experience or an experience that harms brand reputation and results in missed sales.